faridani/linux-setup/README.md

 * **Main Gateway Computer (name: middlebeast)**
   * **Role**: Gateway to the local network.
 It serves as:
     * **VPN Server** (via SoftEther)
+      * You need a VPN server if yoi are traveling a lot and need to log into your bank or be able to connect to your home computers from remote.
+By setting up a VPN server you can put any computer from anywhere on your network and it is significantly easier than ssh tunneling or openning variois ports to different computers on your router.
       * Requires opening 3 ports on Eero and assigning a static internal IP reservation.
       * ChatGPT wrote all the shell code for this.
     * **Secondary NAS Backup** (16TB of loud HDD stored in a separate storage room)